 As shown, the trs:previous reference is used in this case to connect to the Change Log resource containing the next group of chronologically earlier Change Events.
 The most recent Change Events are included in the Tracked Resource Set itself.
 This allows a TRS Client to easily discover the most recent Change Event, and retrieve successively older Change Log resources until it encounters a Change Event that has already been processed (on a previous check).
 The protocol does not attach significance to where a TRS Server breaks the Change Log into separate parts, i.e., the number of entries in a trs:ChangeLog is entirely up to the Server.

 2.3.5.1 To allow TRS Clients to retrieve the Change Events in a Change Log segment using a single HTTP GET request, TRS Servers MUST include all of the triples corresponding to a Change Log segment in the same HTTP response (i.e., in the representation of either the Tracked Resource Set or a trs:previous Change Log).
-This includes triples whose subject is the Change Log, the trs:change entries, and the Change Events themselves.
+This includes triples whose subject is the Change Log, the trs:change entries, potentially a trs:previous entry and the Change Events themselves.
 Other than the Change Events, all of these MAY be represented using Blank Nodes.

 2.3.6 Truncated Change Logs